sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 Node 3 - ZipWithIndex
 +++++++++++++++++++++

-* Create new column from index of data set
+* Creates new column from index of Dataset

 Node 4 - PrintNRows
 +++++++++++++++++++

-* How many rows you want to print to see final result
+* Number of rows you want to print to see final result

 .. figure:: ../../_assets/tutorials/time-series/arima_printnrows.png
    :alt: Stock Forecasting